tldr-pages/tldr/pages/common/yazi.md

 `yazi --debug`

-- Write the cwd on exit to this file:
+- Write the current working directory on exit to the file:

 `yazi --cwd-file {{path/to/cwd_file}}`